On the six-loop scaling dimensions of the $(\phi^2)^n$ operators in $d=3$

 and represents an important ingredient of the CFT data.
 The all-loop result of Ref.~\cite{Antipin:2025ekk} expanded in the weak coupling limit allows one to compute all the leading-$n$ coefficients, i.e., all $C_{2l,0}$ (and $D_{2l,0}$).

-The main aim of the paper is to use diagrammatic approach to obtain the expressions both for leading $C_{2l,0}$ and for subleading $C_{2l,1}$ up to six loops.
-As a consequence, our results not only confirm the findings of Ref.~\cite{Antipin:2025ekk}, but also provide a useful input and a cross check for subsequent semi-classical studies \cite{Antipin:2025new}.
+The main aim of the paper is to use a diagrammatic approach to obtain the expressions for both leading $C_{2l,0}$ and subleading $C_{2l,1}$ up to six loops.
+As a consequence, our results not only confirm the findings of Ref.~\cite{Antipin:2025ekk} but also provide a useful input and a cross check for subsequent semi-classical studies \cite{Antipin:2025rsr}.

 The paper is organized as follows.
-In Section~\ref{sec:ren_ops}, we discuss the renormalization of the $(\phi^2)^n$ operators together with the subtlety related to its mixing with operators involving $2(n-2)$ fields.
+In Section~\ref{sec:ren_ops}, we discuss the renormalization of the $(\phi^2)^n$ operators along with the subtlety associated with their mixing with operators involving $2(n-2)$ fields.
 To compute the required contributions, we introduce a set of auxiliary operators together with auxiliary diagrams, which we describe in Sec.~\ref{sec:comp_tech}.
 Our results for the six-loop leading and subleading-$n$ corrections to $\gamma_{2n}$ and for the complete dependence on $n$ of the four-loop $\gamma^{(4)}_{2n}$ can be found in Sec.~\ref{sec:results}.
 We conclude in Sec.~\ref{sec:conclusions}.
-In Appendices one can find additional information on operators with $2(n-2)$ fields (appendix~\ref{app:On2_primary}); our treatment of quadratically divergent diagrams (appendix~\ref{app:KRp_quadratic}) and all required counterterms for six-loop diagrams (appendix~\ref{app:KRP_tables}).
+In Appendices, one can find additional information on operators with $2(n-2)$ fields (\ref{app:On2_primary}), our treatment of quadratically divergent diagrams (\ref{app:KRp_quadratic}), and all required counterterms for six-loop diagrams (\ref{app:KRP_tables}).